openstack-archive/senlin/doc/source/getting_started/webhooks.rst

   License for the specific language governing permissions and limitations under the License.

+.. _guide-webhooks:

 Webhook
 =======

-Webhook is used to trigger a specific action on a senlin entity, for instance the actions that change the size of a specified cluster.
+A :term:`Webhook` is used to trigger a specific :term:`Action` on a senlin object, for instance the actions that change the size of a specified cluster.

 How to use
 ----------